MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Import-RecipientDataProperty.md

 ```

 ### -Picture
-The Picture switch specifies that the file you're importing is a picture file.
+The Picture switch specifies that you're importing a picture file.
 You don't need to specify a value with this switch.

 You can't use this switch with the SpokenName switch.
-You can only import one file type at a time.

 ```yaml
 Type: SwitchParameter